netscaler/ansible-collection-netscaleradc/docs/generic_modules/template_ns_conf.rst

 Upload the new ns.conf
 ======================

-Having produced the ns.conf file we need to upload it to Netscaler.
+Having produced the ns.conf file we need to upload it to Citrix ADC.

 Following are the tasks that accomplish this.